Wild Series Sneak Peek: Daisy's Dreams

 The man had seen them, it was only a matter of time now.
 He wanted Morty and he would not be far behind.

-We have to get to Daisy, the thought pounded in Claire’s mind to the tune of her feet upon the desert earth.
+We have to get to Daisy, the thought pounded in Yarrow’s mind to the tune of her feet upon the desert earth.
 God, I hope she’s real.
 She shuddered at the thought that it was only a dream.

 They scrambled on for miles until their run was barely more than a crawl, still using every ounce of strength to push themselves further.

 The sun was gone from the sky now, the final hues of green fading into the deep blue starlight.
-With a sigh, Claire pulled her siblings closer to her, wrapping them in her brown cotton shawl.
+With a sigh, Yarrow pulled her siblings closer to her, wrapping them in her brown cotton shawl.

 “Gauh!”
 Daisy groaned into the darkness, toppling over into the cool dirt.
 They’re coming, she smiled to herself, relieved as she slipped out of consciousness.